 PT is determined on a calendar-year basis.

-According to the Lao Tax Law, the annual tax return is due by 10 January of the subsequent year.
-Submission of the final tax return will generally be followed by an audit by the Tax Department.
+According to the Lao Tax Law, the annual tax return is due by 20 January (previously 10 January) of the subsequent year and the filing of the financial statements is due by 31 March of the following year.
+Submission of the financial statements will generally be followed by an audit by the Tax Department.

 Payment of tax

-PT is payable quarterly in advance, with a final payment after year-end.
-The first three payments must be paid by 10 April, 10 July, and 10 October of the current tax year.
-The final payment is due with the submission of the final tax return by 10 January of the subsequent year.
-The quarterly payments are either based on the actual or prior year's PT (or expected tax for the current year).
+PT is payable twice a year in advance, with a final payment (if any) after the tax assessment.
+The first two payments must be paid by 20 July of the current tax year and 20 January of the subsequent year.
+The final payment (if any) is due 15 working days after the tax assessment.
+The first two payments are either based on the actual or prior year's PT (or expected tax for the current year).
 Any excess PT payment can be carried forward to the subsequent year.

 Some of the penalties are as follows: